Workbench 3.0: HobbyZone Modular Workshop System Update

 |Pros||Precision cut wood||Cons||Nothing noted|

 Last March, I decided to take the plunge and transform my hobby workbench using the modules from HobbyZone.
 You may recall that I wrote about my experiences here.
 Since that time, I've logged a number of build projects and ran into another problem that wasn't really a surprise.
 Over the last decade or so, I've used folding tables for my workspace and these were the blown plastic surfaces mounted on metal folding legs that I purchased at one of the warehouse stores.
-While these served me well and will continue to do so under a less-strenuous role, the weight on my bench were starting to cause some problems.
+While these served me well and will continue to do so under a less-strenuous role, the weight on my bench was starting to cause some problems.

 On the table to my left, I had a wooden shelf unit and an old kit-based three-drawer box that stored my supplies, but one day I noticed the shelf starting to lean forward.
 The weight of the shelf was causing the base to sink into the plastic.
 Placing a board under the shelf spread the load out across the plastic surface and gave me a few more years of service.
 More recently, I noticed that the modules where starting to lean forward as the weight of the loaded modules started to repeat that process.
 I needed a better foundation for my workbench and I found just the solution.
 If plastic wasn't going to be sturdy enough, wood was the answer.
 There are a number of wooden tables out on the market and some with metal frames underneath that support the wood top and folding metal legs.
 Better still, I found wood tables with reinforcing strips along the sides that gave them a weight rating of over 500 pounds (distributed) and I acquired two of them.
 They are available in a variety of sizes so you can find similar solutions for your workspace.